-- Students in the Fort Bend ISD Student Leadership Programs (Leadership 101, Leadership 102, VOICES) will be invited to observe and serve as a resource for the committee.
+- Students in the Fort Bend ISD Student Leadership Programs (Leadership 101, Leadership 102, VOICES) can also be invited to observe and serve as a resource for the committee.

-To maintain continuity, members will serve overlapping, two-year terms with a maximum length of service of three consecutive terms.
+- To maintain continuity, members will serve overlapping, two-year terms with a maximum length of service of three consecutive terms.
 At the end of each term, until three consecutive terms have been served, SBOC members will have the option to resign or reapply.
-(Note: To allow for overlapping years, beginning with the 2019 term, half of the committee will be permitted to serve a one-year term with the other half serving a two-year term.
-All subsequent terms will be two years in length.)

-Once the SBOC is established, staff will host the first SBOC meeting in November, 2019.
-During the initial meeting, per policy, the SBOC will elect a chairperson, a vice chairperson, and a recording secretary.
-Additional commitments include (but may not be limited to) evening SBOC committee meetings and evening public hearings as needed.
+When the SBOC was established, staff hosted the first SBOC meeting in November 2019.
+During that initial meeting, per Policy FC(Local), the SBOC elected a chairperson, vice chairperson, and a recording secretary.

 A SBOC Applicant FAQ and SBOC Information Video are available.

 Click here for the current SBOC Member roster.